 Have you ever wondered which are the best places to celebrate Diwali in India?
-If you are traveling in India during Diwali May I suggest Jaipur?
-Jaipur Diwali is considered one of the best Diwali celebrations in India.
+If you are traveling in India during Diwali, May I suggest Jaipur?
+Jaipur Diwali is considered one of the best Diwali celebrations in India; it is one of the few places in India where Diwali is celebrated with enthusiasm & zeal.
 Among all festivals celebrated in Jaipur, perhaps Diwali is the only festival that transforms the city into a glitzy avatar.
-Jaipur is one of the few places in India where Diwali is celebrated with enthusiasm & zeal.
+This is a reason why the pink city ranks high among the best places to visit in India during Diwali

 Fancy lighting can be seen everywhere – dwelling units, markets, malls, buildings, and monuments.
 People flock to markets hunting for gifts and deals.
 Everyone is in a festive spirit.
 Read Diwali Gifting Mithai Vs Chocolates

 Diwali marks the start of the festive season.
 As soon as Diwali ends, the wedding season starts, therefore there are many wedding oriented exhibitions & shows during this period.
 Diwali parties especially the card parties and get together catches on around two weeks before Diwali.
 Most of these parties run well past midnight.
 Although this is completely an urban phenomenon, the festive mood is everywhere.

 History of Diwali in Jaipur